Benjamin-Dobell/Heimdall/README.md

 Heimdall is a cross-platform open-source tool suite used to flash firmware (aka ROMs) onto Samsung mobile devices.

+This is a fork of the original repository with a few crucial pull requests merged.

 ## Supported Platforms

 Officially, AMD64/x86-64 (64-bit) or x86 (32-bit) computers running: